-Year 10 Unit Description Assessment Overview Unit 1 Digital Imaging As an introduction to digital systems, students will explore how the interaction between the hardware and software components of digital cameras produce images and why the relationship between data, the user experience and code is key to creating digital solutions.
-Exam Unit 2 Creative Coding 2 Using a problem-based learning model, students will complete a systems analysis of a complex robotics problem and use computational thinking and python to generate a range of coded solutions.
-Students will then test and evaluate their solutions against prescribed criteria.
-Project Unit 3 User Experience and User Interface Development Students will explore and understand user experience (ux) and user interface (ui) design and development.
+Year 10 Unit Description Assessment Overview Unit 1 Digital Imaging As an introduction to digital systems, students will explore how the interaction between the hardware and software components of digital cameras produce images and why the relationship between data, the user experience and code is key to creating digital Examination Unit 2 Solutions.
+Creative Coding 2 Project Using a problem-based learning model, students will complete a systems analysis of a complex problem and use computational thinking and complementary programing language to generate a range of coded solutions.
+Students will then test and evaluate their solutions against prescribed criteria. · Unit 3 User Experience and User Interface Development Multimodal Students will explore and understand user experience (ux) and user interface (ui) design and development.
 Students will develop an application using the design thinking process and present their work through a multimodal presentation.
-Multimodal Unit 4 Website Development Students explore website design and development processes to generate a website using HTML and CSS coding languages suitable for both desktop browsers and mobile platforms.
-Their designs must meet key usability principles - accessibility, safety, effectiveness, utility and learnability.
-Project
+Unit 4 Website Development Project Students explore website design and development processes to generate a website using HTML and CSS coding languages suitable for both desktop browsers and mobile platforms.
+Their designs must meet key usability principles - accessibility, safety, effectiveness, utility and learnability. •